Nikolla Naço: Biography

 Naço opposed the Albanian Istanbul alphabet and preferred a Latin only alphabet which he thought was important for uniting Albanians.
 For all his publications Naço used an alphabet based on Romanian and both his society and its publication were funded by Romania.
 In 1888 Shqiptari (The Albanian), the oldest Albanian newspaper in Romania was founded by Naço.
 It was published weekly with content written in French, Albanian and Romanian.
 Aside from some long intervals of being unpublished the newspaper lasted several years.
 In Shqiptari Naço accused Aladro Castriota, a pretender to the Albanian throne of being a proxy for Russia.
 Politically Naço's Drita was unsuccessful and in the cultural sphere its achievements were small.

 Naço tried to get Austro-Hungarian and Italian support.
 He sent a letter to king Umberto I in 1892 with details about the difficulties faced by Albanians toward their national development and requested their removal through Italian intervention in the Ottoman Empire.
 In Bucharest the Austro-Hungarian representative Pallavicini received a report from Naço that mentioned his funding of schools in villages of Kolonjë during 1892-1894 and appeals for support to reopen them.
 As Naço struggled to secure money for Drita he openly asked for funds from Austria-Hungary.
 Due to the efforts of Naço, the director of Drita, there were also relations by the Bashkimi Society with an Aromanian (Kutzo Vlach) organisation that was fighting in Macedonia against the Greeks.
 The Society of the Albanians "Drita" would remain synonymous with Naço and his activities until he died.

+Naço died in Bucharest and is buried at the Sfânta Vineri Cemetery.